 Addition and subtraction are inverse operations.
 Any subtraction situation can be considered as an addition situation (for example, 154 - 48 = ? is equivalent to 48 + ? = 154) and vice versa.

-However, students often have difficulty solving equations such as 17 + Δ= 31 when they are beginning learning.
-Many teachers then encourage their students to use the inverse operation, subtraction.
+However, students often have difficulty solving equations such as 17 + Δ= 31 when they are learning.
+Many teachers encourage their students to use the inverse operation, subtraction.
 However, this can be a learning trick unless students understand why subtraction is a possible strategy.
 They must first grasp the relationship of the whole to its parts and the meaning of "difference".

 For example, a number can be represented as follows: